enricserra/Annotate_vcf/README.txt

-Add information contained in VCF files to a main vcf file.
+Add information contained in VCF files to a main vcf file, in matching variants.

    Usage: